kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ## Rate Limiting

-If the app starts and cancels requests at a fast rate, Nuke will rate limit the requests, protecting `URLSession`. `RateLimiter` uses a classic [token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.
+If the app starts and cancels requests at a fast rate, the pipeline will rate limit the requests, protecting `URLSession`. `RateLimiter` uses a classic [token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.
 The implementation supports quick bursts of requests which can be executed without any delays when "the bucket is full".
 It is important to make sure `RateLimiter` only kicks in when needed, but when the user opens the screen, all the requests are fired immediately.

 ## Auto Retry